 Immediate consistency - If your application wants immediate consistency with query results should always give the latest items.

 13. Time to live items

-This is one of the power features of DynamoDB which enables many use cases not possible without writing custom application code.
+This is one of the powerful features of DynamoDB which enables many use cases not possible without writing custom application code.
 You can get your items deleted after a certain amount of time automatically by a sweeper.

 15. Local DynamoDB setup

 For ease of development and integration test, you can use DynamoDB local distribution.
-It is Java application and it can with Java Runtime Environment installed in the environment.
+It is a Java application and it can with Java Runtime Environment installed in the environment.